-The next step in configuring the DFL VPN gateway is to add the source and destination addresses for the VPN policy.
+The next step in configuring the DFL-1000 VPN gateway is to add the source and destination addresses for the VPN policy.
 For each client VPN tunnel you require two addresses:

-- Source, the IP address of the network behind the DFL VPN gateway The source address can be an address or address group on your internal or DMZ network. - Destination, the IP address of the VPN client
+- Source, the IP address of the network behind the DFL-1000 VPN gateway The source address can be an address or address group on your internal or DMZ network. - Destination, the IP address of the VPN client

 For VPN clients with static IP addresses, the destination address is the IP address of the client.
 For multiple client IP addresses, the destination address can be an address group.
-For clients with dynamic IP addresses, the destination address is the default address External All.

-Example VPN gateway IP addresses for a client with a static IP address shows the internal and external addresses required to create the VPN shown in Example VPN between an internal network and remote clients if the client has a static IP address.
+Example VPN gateway IP addresses for a client with a static IP address shows the internal and external addresses required to create the VPN shown in Example VPN between an internal network and a remote client if the client has a static IP address.

-Example VPN gateway IP addresses for a client with a static IP address Description Example Setting Source Add Source Address Address Name The name to assign to the source address that the VPN client can connect to.
+Example VPN gateway IP addresses for a client with a static IP address Description Example Setting Source Add lress Address Name The name to assign to the source address that the VPN client can connect to.
 The name can contain numbers (0-9) and upper and lower case letters (A-Z, a-z), and the special characters - and Other special characters and spaces are not allowed.
-Main_Office IP address Idress The IP address and netmask of the source address that the VPN client can connect Netmask to.
-255.255.255.0 Destination Address Address Name The name to assign to the VPN client address.
-VPN_Client

-IP address The IP address and netmask of a VPN client with a static IP address (for example, 2.2.2.2 Netmask 2.2.2.2).
+Main_Office IP address The IP address and netmask of the source address that the VPN client can connect to.
+Netmask Destination Address Address Name The name to assign to the VPN client address.
+VPN_Client IP address The IP address and netmask of a VPN client with a static IP address (for example, 2.2.2.2 Netmask 2.2.2.2).
 255.255.255.255